yuliadm/mixComp/paper.md

 Neither the $L_2$ Information Criterion  (LIC) nor the Akakike Information Criterion (AIC), nor in the continuous case, the Schwarz Bayesian Criterion (SBC), satisfy this condition, yet they are still part of the package for two reasons:

--since they were used in the original papers, they are included for the sake of completeness and reproducibility;
+- since they were used in the original papers, they are included for the sake of completeness and reproducibility;

--consistency is an asymptotic property, and while the aforementioned thresholds do not fulfill it, they still perform well for smaller sample sizes (in the example above, the number of components is correctly identified under the AIC threshold);
+- consistency is an asymptotic property, and while the aforementioned thresholds do not fulfill it, they still perform well for smaller sample sizes (in the example above, the number of components is correctly identified under the AIC threshold).

 Nonetheless, the user will get a warning when using one of non-consistent predefined thresholds.

-The preceding example shows that $\hat{p}$ directly depends on the chosen threshold $t(j, n)$, as is also obvious from \autoref{eq:distances}.
-While some thresholds can be motivated better than others from a theoretical perspective, the choice will ultimately always remain somewhat arbitrary.
-It would thus be desirable to have versions of the preceding functions which do not suffer from this drawback. `L2.boot.disc`, `hellinger.boot.disc` and `hellinger.boot.cont` all work similarly to their counterparts, with the exception that the difference in distances is not compared to a predefined threshold but a value generated by a bootstrap procedure.
-At every iteration (of $j$), the procedure sequentially tests $p = j$ versus $p = j+1$ for $j = 1,2, \dots$, using a parametric bootstrap to generate `B` samples of size $n$ from a $j$-component mixture given the previously calculated 'best' parameter values $(\hat{\mathbf{w}}^j, \hat{\mathbf{\theta}}^j)$.
-For each of the bootstrap samples, again the 'best' estimates corresponding to densities with $j$ and $j+1$ components are calculated, as well as their difference in distances from $\tilde{f}_n$.
+The preceding example shows that $\hat{p}$ depends on the chosen threshold $t(j, n)$, the choice of which always remains somewhat arbitrary.
+It is thus desirable to have versions of the preceding functions which do not suffer from this drawback. `L2.boot.disc`, `hellinger.boot.disc` and `hellinger.boot.cont` all work similarly to their counterparts, with the exception that the difference in distances is not compared to a predefined threshold but to a value generated by a bootstrap procedure.
+At every iteration, the procedure sequentially tests $p = j$ versus $p = j+1$ for $j = 1,2, \dots$, using a parametric bootstrap to generate `B` samples of size $n$ from a $j$-component mixture given the previously calculated 'best' parameter values $(\hat{\mathbf{w}}^j, \hat{\mathbf{\theta}}^j)$.
+For each of the bootstrap samples, the 'best' estimates corresponding to densities with $j$ and $j+1$ components are calculated, as well as their difference in distances from $\tilde{f}_n$.
 The null hypothesis $H_0: p = j$ is rejected and $j$ is increased by $1$ if the original difference $D(\hat{f}_j, \tilde{f}_n) - D(\hat{f}_{j+1}, \tilde{f}_n)$ lies outside of the interval $[ql, qu]$, specified by the `ql` and `qu` empirical quantiles of the bootstrapped differences.
 Otherwise, $j$ is returned as the order estimate $\hat{p}$.

 Consider the Shakespeare dataset considered in [@sp68], [@Efron1976], [@CheeWang2016], [@balabdkulagina] and comprising the number of occurrences of the words that Shakespeare used in his writings.
-For example, the number of times Shakespeare used a word only once is 14 376, the number of times the same word occurred exactly 10 times in his writing is 363, etc. In the above papers, the question the authors wanted to answer is: "how many words did Shakespeare actually know?", the problem known as 'species richness'.
-The goal is to use the observed frequencies of species, here words, to estimate the unobserved number of words that Shakespeare knew and did not use in his writings.
-While there is a whole spectrum of methods for estimating species richness, we limit ourselves here to motivate fitting a finite mixture of geometrics to the data.
-It is known from [@steutel69] that the class of completely monotone probability mass functions defined on the set of non-negative integers, that is the class of $p$ such that $(-1)^k \nabla^k p(i) \ge 0$ for all integers $k \ge 0, i \ge 0$ coincides with the class of all mixtures of geometrics probability mass functions (here $\nabla p = p(i+1) - p(i)$ and $\nabla^{r+1} \equiv \nabla \circ \nabla^r $ for any integer $r \ge 1$).
-In [@bdF2019], the monotone complete least squares estimator (LSE) was defined for such class, which is the first non-parametric estimator that was considered for an element in such a family.
-Complete monotonicity can be defined on any subset of the set of integers of the form $\{a, a+1, \ldots \} $ for $ a \ge 1$ since the change of variable $x \mapsto x-a$ brings us back to complete monotonicity on $\{0, 1, \ldots \}$.
-The complete monotone estimator fits very well the empirical estimator of the word occurrences ([@balabdkulagina]).
-This result strongly suggests that complete monotonicity is a very appropriate model.
-We want to fi a finite mixture of geometric distributions with unknown number of components works for this dataset.
-This approach is inspired by the fact that the complete monotone LSE is itself a finite mixture of geometrics (with a random number of components) [@bdF2019, Proposition 2.3].
+For example, the number of times Shakespeare used a word only once is 14 376, the number of times the same word occurred exactly 10 times in his writing is 363, etc. Fitting the finite geometric mixture to the Shakespeare data is motivated by the fact that the complete monotone estimator (see [@bdF2019]) fits very well the empirical estimator of the word occurrences ([@balabdkulagina]).
+This result strongly suggests that complete monotonicity is a very appropriate model for this data the complete monotone LSE is itself a finite mixture of geometrics (with a random number of components) [see @steutel69 and @bdF2019, Proposition 2.3].

 Since we inherently do not observe the number of words Shakespeare did not use, the data start at 1.
 Using the shift $Y = X-1$ and assuming $Y$ is a geometric mixture with $\{p, w_1, \dots, w_p, \theta_1, \dots, \theta_p\}$ leads to the following model for $X$:
 \begin{equation}\label{eq:shakespeare}